Google Scholar | Research Gate | CV | GitHub

 I am a graduate student in Environmental Science and Technology at the University of Maryland.
 I received my bachelor’s degree in Wildlife and Fisheries from Frostburg State University.
 I am currently working as a naturalist with the Maryland-National Capital Park and Planning Commission.
 I have several years of experience conducting species richness and abundance studies at Jug Bay Wetlands Sanctuary and its surrounding properties in Anne Arundel County.
 My primary graduate research focus is understanding how urbanization and other aspects of humanity can impact the movements, behavior, and populations of mammals in urban environments.

 I am an undergrad student in the Environmental Science And Technology program at the University Of Maryland with a concentration in Ecological Tech Design.
 I have always been very passionate about the environment and how humans affect the environment.
-My dream is to see an environmently friendly world.
+My dream is to see an environmentally friendly world.

 Krista Shires - Ph.D.
 (2020-2023).
 Currently at George Mason University